 The current generation of direct injection gasoline engines is known to have higher PM emissions compared to port injected gasoline engines.
 Manufacturers are currently working with auto manufacturers on evaluating the potential for lowering PM emissions from direct injection gasoline engines through the use of gasoline particulate filter technologies.
 Gasoline particulate filter technologies make use of the same filter substrate technologies that have been commercialized for diesel engine PM control applications.
+MECA recently completed a very successful joint test program with Environment Canada that evaluated the performance of a gasoline particulate filter on a late model, light-duty GDI passenger car (2011 Hyundai Sonata).
+Some of the results of this joint Environment Canada/MECA GDI test program will be presented at the 2012 ETH Nanoparticles Conference in Zurich, Switzerland at the end of June 2012 and at the September 2012 SAE International Powertrain, Fuels, and Lubricants Meeting in Malmo, Sweden.

 Current development activities of gasoline particulate filters (GPFs) are aimed at quantifying their PM capturing efficiency, ensuring the regeneration of these filters for long term performance and durability, and minimizing the backpressure of such filters within the exhaust system.
 MECA believes that gasoline particulate filters will be a viable technology option for reducing the PM emissions from direct injection gasoline engines in order to ensure that these fuel efficient gasoline engines have PM emissions that are comparable with diesel powertrains that make use of particulate filters or today's best port injected gasoline engines.
+Filters on GDI engines also provide reductions to black carbon emissions, another significant contributor to climate change (see the Black Carbon discussion below).

-Diesel-electric and gasoline-electric hybrid vehicles, that combine either a diesel or gasoline engine with elements of an electric-drive powertrain, offer a range of CO2 emission reduction possibilities, and again advanced emission controls allow these powertrains to meet even the toughest criteria emission regulations.
+Diesel-electric and gasoline-electric hybrid vehicles, that combine either a diesel or gasoline engine with elements of an electric-drive powertrain, offer a range of CO_2 emission reduction possibilities, and again advanced emission controls allow these powertrains to meet even the toughest criteria emission regulations.